 Spring Lake Counseling Center's mission is to provide personalized, high-quality care on an as-needed or preventative basis.
 We have created a practice that we believe in and choose for our own family members.

-We are a full-service mental health practice of dedicated, experienced counselors and psychiatric medication prescribers who believe in working with our clients to maintain and improve their mental health.
+We are a full-service mental health practice of dedicated, experienced counselors and nurse practitioner who believe in working with our clients to maintain and improve their mental health.
 We work together to serve your entire family for all of your mental health needs in all stages of life.
 Our counselors believe in providing comprehensive treatment plans to our clients in a friendly, relaxed atmosphere.
 We also believe in educating our clients as we work with them to achieve the best mental state possible.

 To schedule an appointment, please call: +1.910.339.9375.